ykoyfman/acme-tutorial/acme-operator/tutorial.md

 # Step 1: Create a route with the default certificate.

 If you follow the example in [Example Bank](https://github.com/IBM/example-bank) and deploy the application, you will have a front-end service called `mobile-simulator-service` that listens on port 8080.
 Switch to the `example-bank` project/namespace, in the Administrator mode, select _Networking_ then _Routes_ from the left hand navigation pane, then select _Create Route_.
 In this step, we'll create a route secured with the default set of certificates.
+The screenshots contain the values that should be used in the step, such as the host name.

 ![screenshot](img002.png)

-Because this creates a route that uses the OpenShift default certificates, which will generally results in errors from web browsers because its certificates will nto match the hostname, in our case, `staging.bank.ibmdeveloper.net`:
+Because this creates a route that uses the OpenShift default certificates, which will generally results in errors from web browsers because its certificates will not match the hostname, in our case, `staging.bank.ibmdeveloper.net`:

 ![screenshot](img003.png)
 ![screenshot](img005.png)